-Gardening is often about problem solving.
-Here are a few potential problems you might find with your cabbage and how to solve them.
+Use your problem solving skills in the garden.
+Here are a few potential problems you might encounter with your cabbage and how to solve them.
 You can learn more on the How to Grow Cabbage page of the Bonnie Plants website.

 Cracking and Splitting

-If you leave your cabbage in the garden for a while after the head is formed and your garden gets lots of rain, the head may crack or split.
-If this happens, an adult should cut the head as soon as possible.
+If you leave your cabbage in the garden after the head has formed and it rains, the head may crack or split.
+If this happens, an adult should harvest the cabbage right away.

 Wilted and Yellow Leaves

-Clubroot is a common disease that affects cabbages.
-The most obvious symptoms are yellowing, wilting leaves.
-Avoid this problem by keeping your plant healthy and your garden clean.
+Yellow leaves could mean many things, from overwatering to Clubroot, a common disease that affects cabbage.
+The most obvious symptoms of clubroot are yellowing, wilting leaves.
+Avoid this problem by keeping your plant healthy and your garden free of insect pests, weeds and debris.
 Also, don’t plant cabbages or other related veggies (such as broccoli, kale, or collards) in the same spot year after year.

-If your cabbage send up a flower stalk instead of forming a head, it is bolting.
-This happens when the plant goes to sleep during a long cold spell, then goes to seed when the weather heats back up.
-If this happens, a head won’t form — but you can still eat the leaves!
-Harvest them as soon as you can, or they’ll start to taste bitter.
+If your cabbage sends up a flower stalk instead of forming a head, it’s called bolting.
+Bolting usually occurs in cabbage when temperatures get too hot.
+When the ground temperature goes above a certain temperature, the plant will produce flowers and seeds very rapidly and abandon leaf growth, trying to quickly produce the next generation of seed.
+Once a cabbage plant bolts, a head will not form — but you can still eat the leaves!
+Harvest them as soon as possible, or they’ll start to taste bitter.